-The Designated Nurse for Adult Safeguarding is vice chair of the Staffordshire and Stoke-on-Trent Adult Safeguarding Partnership Board (SSASPB), chair of the Executive sub-group to the Adult Board and vice chair to the Safeguarding Adult Review sub-group.
-She supported by Deputy Designated Nurse for Adult Safeguarding, to provide leadership and support to the sub-groups of the Board.
-The Designated Nurse has been part of the editorial group in the production of the SSASPB Annual Report, which has been discussed in detail at the CCGs' Safeguarding Group, a sub-group of the Quality and Safety Committees in Common (QSCC).
+The Designated Nurse is vice chair of the Staffordshire and Stoke-on-Trent Adult Safeguarding Partnership Board (SSASPB).
+Together with the Senior Nurse for Adult Safeguarding, they provide leadership and support to the sub-groups of the Board.
+The CCG has received the SSASPB Annual Report, which has been discussed in detail at the CCGs' Safeguarding Group, a sub-group of the Quality and Safety Committees in Common (QSCC).